kubewarden/rfc/rfc/0022-policy-lifecycle.md

 - A `PolicyRevision` with `enabled` set to `true` and `policyGeneration` matching the current generation of the `Policy` represents the desired state of the policy within the Policy Server's evaluation environment.
 - `PolicyRevisions` with `enabled` set to `false` represents previous states of the policies, retained for potential rollback scenarios.

-When a new Policy is created, the controller will create a new `PolicyRevision` resource with the policy content and set the `enabled` field to `true`.
+When a new Policy is created, the Kubewarden controller will create a new `PolicyRevision` resource with the policy content and set the `enabled` field to `true`.
-Additionally, the controller will add a `kubewarden.io/policy-server` label to the `PolicyRevision` to filter the policies for a specific Policy Server.
+Additionally, the Kubewarden controller will add a `kubewarden.io/policy-server` label to the `PolicyRevision` to filter the policies for a specific Policy Server.

 For example, given the following `ClusterAdmissionPolicy`: